hicsail/zk-DP/README.md

 This runs <a href="https://github.com/hicsail/zk-DP/blob/main/differential_privacy.py">    differential_privacy.py</a> and checks format of the output statements.<br>

-Alternatively, you can run just the Python statement as below inside the container:
+Alternatively, you can run just the Python statement inside the container:
 ```
 python3 differential_privacy.py
 ```